Kemari: History

-Kemari games were often played during the reign of Minamoto no Yoriie.
-This led to the establishment of a variety of new rules, equipment and techniques, and the completion of a structured art form called kemaridō (蹴鞠道).
-In the Kamakura period, kemari became popular among the samurai class.
-In the Muromachi period (1336–1573), kemari, along with various other performing arts such as waka (Japanese poetry) and the Japanese tea ceremony, was regarded as one of the art forms that the samurai class was encouraged to master.
+Games of kemari were often played during the reign of the second Kamakura shogun, Minamoto no Yoriie (1202–1203).
+This led to the establishment of a variety of new rules, equipment, and techniques, and to the completion of a structured art form known as (蹴鞠道, kemaridō).

+In the Kamakura, kemari became popular among the samurai.
+In the Muromachi (1336–1573), kemari, along with various other performing arts such as waka (poetry) and Japanese tea ceremony, was regarded as one of the art forms that the samurai class was encouraged to master.